Alignment with Ohio Manufacturing Competency Model

 Troubleshooting and Documentation: They document their processes and troubleshoot issues, learning to analyze data transmission and resolve communication errors

-Mechanical machine design (structure, movement, function
+Mechanical machine design (structure, movement, function)

-Machine Design and Planning: They design, plan, and build mechanical systems, integrating mechanisms, actuation (motors, servos), and automation (control systems).
+Students will design, plan, and build mechanical systems, integrating mechanisms, actuation (motors, servos), and automation (control systems).

 System integration and prototyping